 |% Daily Value*|

 |Vitamin C 22mg||112%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 People new to gluten-free diets have a hard time finding adequate substitutions for their favorite recipes.
 Wheat and wheat-containing ingredients are a mainstream staple of cooking and are found in myriad recipes.
-However, most dishes you love can be gluten-free with a few simple tricks; our crabcake is no exception.
-Flavorful and pan-fried to a perfect golden brown, these crabcakes are a delicious addition to your gluten-free repertoire and make a wonderful appetizer or light dinner or lunch.
-Serve with lemon wedges or your favorites gluten-free sauces, like tartar, dill, garlic aioli, or spicy mayonnaise.
+However, most dishes you love can be gluten free with a few simple tricks; our crab cakes are no exception.
+Flavorful and pan-fried to a perfect golden brown, these crab cakes are a delicious addition to your gluten-free repertoire and make a wonderful appetizer or light dinner or lunch.
+Serve with lemon wedges or your favorite gluten-free sauces, like tartar, dill, garlic aioli, or spicy mayonnaise.

 Crabmeat, as is, shouldn't contain any gluten because it's simply that: picked meat of crab.
-But imitation crab is packed with gluten, so there is no replacing the good stuff with bland artificially colored sticks.
-Most contain wheat, additives, and sugar.
-If your pantry is already stocked with gluten-free ingredients like flours and crackers, this recipe it's easy to put together.
+But imitation crab is packed with gluten, so there is no replacing the good stuff with bland artificially colored sticks—most contain wheat, additives, and sugar.
+If your pantry is already stocked with gluten-free ingredients like flours and crackers, this recipe is easy to put together.